floragunncom/search-guard-docs/_content/_docs_rest_api/restapi_api_readonly.md

 ## Reserved resources

-You can mark any user, role, action group or roles mapping as `reserced` in their respective configuration files.
+You can mark any user, role, action group or roles mapping as `reserved` in their respective configuration files.
 Resources that have this flag set to true can not be changed via the REST API and are marked as `reserved` in the Kibana Configuration GUI.

 You can use this feature to give users or customers permission to add and edit their own users and roles, while making sure your own built-in resources are left untouched.

-To mark a resource `readonly`, add the following flag:
+To mark a resource `reserved`, add the following flag:

 ```yaml
 sg_my_role: